isaacracine/PRS_pipeline_binary_phenotypes/README.md

 * The command is NOT CLONE, because I have been able to edit a push changes from local, and we don't want that.

 It includes the following folders:
 * Conda environments: several .yml files that will be used by the different scripts to activate the contained conda environments.
-These .yml files are what allows for the running of lassoSum, LDpred and generation of performance metric plots.
+These .yml files are what allows for the running of lassosum, LDpred and generation of performance metric plots.
 * plink: installation and executable files for PLINK
 * prsice: installation, executable and R script for PRSice
 * r_scripts: it contains several R scripts that are used in the project